Steering Assist Is Reduced Drive with Care

 1. Faulty power steering pump

-One of the easiest ways of resetting steering assist is reduced error message is to restart the vehicle.
 Turning your car off and putting it in after some time should do the trick.
+Usually this is not a permanent fix.

-If you notice the signal after attempting to resolve any error codes, then it is time to check and test each part we discussed.
+If you notice the signal after attempting to resolve any error codes, then it is time to check and test each part we discussed before.

 Tests for car parts responsible for the error message